ponolite/asian-american-language/README.md

 ## Statement on LLM usage

 Aspects of the paper were written with the help of the generative artificial intelligence tool, ChatGPT.
-ChatGPT was mainly used to refine the paper's writing and codes.
+ChatGPT was mainly used to refine the paper's codes.
 The entire chat history is available in inputs/LLM/usage.txt